heiskr/u/README.md

 42
 ```

-#### 2.2.4 String
+#### 2.2.4 Text

-Strings use only the single-quote `'` character.
-Regular expressions are just strings.
+Texts use only the single-quote `'` character.
+Regular expressions are just texts.
 `\'` is the escaped version of the single quote character.
- `''`, empty string, is the falsy value.
-Strings are always immutable.
+ `''`, empty text, is the falsy value.
+Texts are always immutable.

 ```
 'abcd'
 ```

-Strings can be defined in multiple lines with indentation just like comments.
-The indentation is stripped.
+You can define texts in multiple lines with indentation just like comments.
+U strips indentation.

 ```
 '